Geomag: Global Expansion of Geomag

 Geomag made its debut in the Italian toy chain store Città del Sole in 1999.
 In 2000, Geomag appeared in several toy fairs in Milan, Nuremberg, and New York.
-Differences in vision for the development of the toy led to Vicentelli and toy company Plastwood ending their partnership in the same year.
+Differences in vision for the development of the toy led Vicentelli and the Sardinian toy manufacturer Plastwood, which had marketed and produced Geomag, to end their partnership in 2002.

-In January 2003, the Swiss company Geomag SA was created in Ticino, with a license to produce Geomag.
+In 2003, Geomag SA began producing Geomag in the Swiss canton of Ticino.
 This company introduced more elements to the toy, such as panels made of semi-transparent colored polycarbonate (triangular platforms, rhombi, squares, and pentagons), used for decorative and structural support purposes.
-Vicentelli patented these new elements in Europe in 2004.
+A European patent for the stabilising panel system, naming Claudio Vicentelli as the inventor, was granted in 2004.

 In 2004, the G-Baby line, aimed at younger children, was introduced, featuring magnetic cubes and half-spheres with magnetic faces.

 International regulators such as ASTM USA and the European Commission instituted a rule dictating that products small enough to fit within a test cylinder could only be sold to children aged 14 and above.
 Consequently, the original Geomag bars were elongated to 58 mm from their initial 27 mm length.
 The original Geomag variant was renamed to Geomag PRO, with an age designation of 14 and above.

 Geomag SA ceased operations in November 2007, but was revived by entrepreneurs in 2008, who established Geomagworld SA.
 In 2009, Geomagworld SA began to produce 58 mm magnetic bars in compliance with the European Standard EN71.
 These bars formed the foundation for the product lines targeted to small children (ages +3), and incorporated colour variations (bars and spheres) and panels (bars, spheres, and reinforcement panels for both decorative and structural use).

 The original 27 mm bars, still in production, were rebranded as the Geomag PRO line, comprising pro-colour, pro-metal, and pro-panel variants.